 Partnerships/Collaboration: The DCFS Child Welfare Training Unit works with a number of partners statewide to develop and maintain a training and staff development program that is comprehensive and responsive to the needs of staff and community partners as well as the children and families served throughout the state.
 These partnerships include state/public universities, LCWCWP, CASA, CIP, and federally recognized Native American tribes.
+The DCFS Training Academy will work in collaboration with these partners to develop future training and ensure the educational needs of all child welfare professionals are addressed.

 A.) Universities Alliance: Work continues with all Louisiana state (public) universities in developing and enhancing the comprehensive system of training that serves prospective staff and current staff.
 DCFS contracts with Northwestern Louisiana University (NSU) in Natchitoches, Louisiana.
 NSU in turn contracts with the remaining state (public) universities to provide training to child welfare staff.
 The three year contract between NSU and DCFS (Louisiana Contract # 682436) was for three years in the amount of \$3,278,281.
-The contract was renewed in June 2012 for another three years and the new contract is for \$\$3,406,295.
+The contract was renewed in June 2012, for another three years and the new contract is for \$\$3,406,295.
 In Fiscal Year (FY) 2010, \$836,183.39 was billed for IV-E reimbursement.
 In FY 2011, \$1,013,289.89 was billed for IV-E reimbursement.
-Title IV-E is charged for educators' salaries, curricula development, training opportunities with IV-E allowable topics (i.e. conferences, workshops), recruitment/retention projects (focused on addressing the relationship with workers and foster/adoptive parents), and office supplies, etc. Forty-five percent of the costs associated with the universities are indirect costs.
+Title IV-E is charged for educators' salaries, curricula development, training opportunities with IV-E allowable topics (i.e. conferences, workshops), recruitment/retention projects (focused on addressing the relationship with workers and foster/adoptive parents), and training supplies, etc. Forty-five percent of the costs associated with the universities are indirect costs.

 Update FFY 2011: The Alliance developed a set of core competencies for BSW students and initiated work on a set of core competencies for MSW students.
-It is the expectation that this partnership will grow even stronger as efforts to build a skilled and competent workforce in Louisiana continue.
+It is the expectation that this partnership will grow even stronger as we move forward to build a skilled and competent workforce in Louisiana.

-Update FFY 2012 - The BSW competencies developed by the Alliance has been embedded into the new worker 24-week competency-based training model.
+Update FFY 2012 - The BSW competencies developed by the Alliance have been embedded into the new worker 24-week competency-based training model.
 The contract between the Department and Northwestern State University (NSU) continues to be monitored by the Child Welfare Training Unit.
 The multi-year contract, which ended June 30, 2012, has been renewed.